 For too long in the social sector, ideas have flowed from advanced economies to the rest of the world.
 And yet, there is probably more that emerging economies can learn from each other than they can learn from richer countries.
 We strongly believe in the importance of collaboration across the developing world.

 A follow-on advantage is that locating in emerging markets enables us to have lower operating costs and thus make our programs cost-effective and accessible to changemakers who would never be able to afford the high costs of studying and living in advanced economies.
 While remaining a world-class global institution.

-Both Nairobi and Sao Paulo are global hubs for social innovation that offer not only solid insights into the complexities and possibilities of emerging markets but also countless opportunities to learn from and get inspired by local innovations, while simultaneously building a strong global network and understanding how to work effectively with people from many different cultures.
+Cities like Bengaluru, Nairobi and Sao Paulo are global hubs for social innovation that offer not only solid insights into the complexities and possibilities of emerging markets but also countless opportunities to learn from and get inspired by local innovations, while simultaneously building a strong global network and understanding how to work effectively with people from many different cultures.

 The future of work is boundaryless, and these hubs are where you build the mindset for global citizenship.